william-isley-3rd/ngde/readme.txt

+Authors: William C Isley III

-Authors: Anand Prakash, Ameya P. Bapat and Michael R. Zachariah, May 14, 2005.
+Heavily modified from version written and published by: Anand Prakash, Ameya P. Bapat and Michael R. Zachariah, May 14, 2005.

 ** NGDE.exe is the executable file that one should use on a windows machine.
 Note that the code needs to be recompiled if one wants to make changes to it.